 In the Proposing Release, the Commission estimated that the amount of time that designated clearing agency representatives will require to internally prepare, review and electronically file each Advance Notice with the Commission to comply with Rule 19b-4(n)(1) would be 90 hours.
 This estimate in the Proposing Release was based on the staff's previous discussions with the clearing agencies.
 The Commission did not receive any comments on this estimate.
 The Commission is modifying Rule 19b-4(n)(1) from the proposal to provide that designated clearing agencies that file an Advance Notice before December 3, 2012 shall file such notice with the Commission by email.
 However, the Commission does not believe the requirement to submit Advance Notices by email for a limited period of time would change the estimated amount of time for clearing agencies to prepare, review, and electronically file the notices since the material required to be provided in the filing remains the same and the method for submitting the filing remains electronic.
 The Commission also estimated in the Proposing Release that two hours should be added to the time required to prepare each Advance Notice to comply with the requirement contained in new Rule 19b-4(n)(5) to provide to the Board copies of all materials submitted to the Commission relating to an Advance Notice contemporaneously with such submission to the Commission.
 The Commission estimated in the Proposing Release based on previous conversations with staff from clearing agencies that each designated clearing agency would submit 35 Advance Notices to the Commission annually.
-The Commission did not receive any comments on these estimated burdens in the Proposing respondent clearing agencies).
+The Commission did not receive any comments on these estimated burdens in the Proposing Release and is using the estimates for the rules being adopted today.
+Accordingly, the Commission estimates that the total annual reporting burden on designated clearing agencies submitting Advance Notices electronically with the Commission pursuant to new Rule 19b-4(n) and Form 19b-4 will be

+32,200 hours (35 Advance Notices X 92 hours X ten respondent clearing agencies).

 In the Proposing Release, the Commission also estimated that a designated clearing agency would require 40 hours of outside legal work to assist in the process preparing, reviewing and submitting an Advance Notice with the Commission based on previous discussions with staff from the clearing agencies.
-Assuming an hourly cost of \$354 for an outside attorney, 214 the total annual cost in the aggregate for ten respondent clearing agencies to meet these requirements would be \$4,956,000 (40 hours \times \$354 per hour for an outside attorney \times 35 Advance Notices \times ten respondent clearing agencies).
+Assuming an hourly cost of \$354 for an outside attorney, 214 the total annual cost in the aggregate for ten respondent clearing agencies to meet these requirements would be \$4,956,000 (40 hours X \$354 per hour for an outside attorney X 35 Advance Notices X ten respondent clearing agencies).
 The Commission did not receive any comments on these estimates and is using them for the rule as adopted.

-Release and is using the estimates for the rules being adopted today.
-Accordingly, the Commission estimates that the total annual reporting burden on designated clearing agencies submitting Advance Notices electronically with the Commission pursuant to new Rule 19b-4(n) and Form 19b-4 will be 32,200 hours (35 Advance Notices × 92 hours × ten respondent clearing agencies).